XhTFwY3Vs5/AI-Prompts/ai-dm-module-prompt.md

 -   If we go off-script, improvise lightly without contradicting or spoiling the module.

--   **At the end of every response**, include a compact summary block for my reference.
+-   **At the end of every response**, include a compact summary block enclosed in a markdown code block (using triple backticks ```) for my reference.
 This ensures state is never lost.

     ```
     [OOC State Summary]